 Our elite tree propagation and research center already represents world’s largest dedicated elite pongamia tree production site.
 We have built an elite tree propagation capacity of 300,000 trees reaching over one million trees a year from 2018 onwards.
 The site of 1,000 hectares has over 1 km on the Rio Paraguay, one of south America’s most navigated rivers directly bordering Brazil.
 The site has its own harbor, landing strip and can also be easily visited by road via Brazil.

 Our Holding Company is based in Rotterdam in the Netherlands.
 The port of Rotterdam is Europe’s largest producer of Renewable Diesel and the major biofuel hub for the European market.
 Crude oil from crushing from our site at the Rio Paraguay can reach all major harbors in the world by only using low cost, low carbon vessel transport.

-We provide the world wide fast growing Renewable Diesel industry an alternative, non-food, feedstock to palm and UCO.
+We provide the world wide fast growing Low Carbon Fuel industry an alternative, non-food, feedstock to palm and UCO.
 Our feedstock is cost effective, high yielding and carbon negative produced by reforesting cattle land.

 Investors in feedstock production have a rare opportunity to responsibly invest in a fast growing, fully sustainable agriculture practices of the future with income from Renewable Diesel feedstock, protein, cattle and possibly carbon credits.